 She grabbed the bucket with one hand, and his ear with the other, dragging him off toward the house.

 “They’re not silly!
 And I’m only giving them what they deserve.
 More than that, if I could….” he said furiously.
 “If no one else around here will avenge their cruelty, I will!”

 Bridget let go of his ear and her anger subsided suddenly.
 She sighed.
 “Father would be even more disappointed at that.
-You know what the Scriptures say!
-‘Vengeance is mine; I will repay, saith the Lord.’
-And ‘Love your enemies, do good to them that hate you,’ ” She settled down somewhat and added fearfully.
+You know what the Scriptures say about revenge and loving our enemies!”
+She settled down somewhat and added fearfully.
 “You know what they’d do to you if they ever caught you!”

 “Oh!”
 Will waved off her words angrily.
 “Someone’s got to do something!”